Flag of the Mapuches: In Chile

-In March 1991, the Chilean Mapuche organization Aukiñ Wallmapu Ngulam, also known as Council of All Lands, made a call to make the flag of the Mapuche nation.
-About 500 designs were submitted, of which one was selected for the Mapuche nation.
+In March 1991, the Chilean Mapuche Indigenist political organisation Aukiñ Wallmapu Ngulam, also known as Council of All Lands, made a call to make the flag of the Mapuche people.
+About 500 designs were submitted, of which one was selected for the Mapuche people.
 The flag is called Wenufoye (in mapudungun The Heaven's Winter's Bark).

 The colors and forms of this Mapuche flag represents: